top of page

 Contributors

 We were fortunate to convene seven experts on Amazonian cities across archaeology, anthropology, history, political economy and political ecology.
-We are incredibly grateful to Dr Adrian Lerner Patron, Professor Eduardo Góes Neves, Ana María Durán Calisto, Dr Tatiana Shor, Professor Felipe Correa, Isabel Peñaranda Currie and Professor Saint Clair Trindade for joining us to decode The DNA of Amazonian Cities.
+We are incredibly grateful to Dr Adrian Lerner Patron, Professor Eduardo Góes Neves, Ana María Durán Calisto, Dr Tatiana Shor, Professor Felipe Correa, Isabel Peñaranda Currie and Professor Saint Clair Trindade Junior for joining us to decode The DNA of Amazonian Cities.
 If you'd like to find out more, you can read our full interviews with them by clicking below:

 Stay in the loop with the latest updates on The DNA of Cities: